 Myth #2: If the accident was the other driver’s fault, you will be compensated for your injuries.
 This often depends on whether the at-fault driver or the owner of the at-fault car has liability insurance or whether you have uninsured motorist coverage.

 Myth #3: A fast settlement is always in your best interest.
 By signing off on a settlement too quickly, you may give up important rights, particularly if medical conditions appear weeks or months later.

 Myth #4: If the accident is really minor, you can probably negotiate a settlement on your own, without an attorney.
 The other driver’s insurance company will assign legal representation to protect its interests.
 Who will protect your legal rights?

-Protect yourself by contacting an auto accident attorney at Scott Mullins Law & Company, L.P.A.
+Protect yourself by contacting an auto accident attorney at Scott Mullins, Injury Attorney, L.P.A.